mutchinick/ai-workflow-architect/README.md

 **One more issue:** designing a linear structure from the start isn't always optimal.
 Simulating a more conversational workflow might work better, and that's something I'll probably test as well.

+**It's doesn't work for simpler stuff:** if you ask a super simple question, like "what is the result of `2 + 2`?" the workflow will actually make things worse.
+The first answer is always best for trivial stuff, and the final result will just be nonsense.

-Overall, it was a good experiment.
+Yet, overall, it was a good experiment.

 ## Example Workflow Generation